 All you need to know about the latest drops, collabs and happenings in luxury fashion this month

 We get it: It’s tough being a full-time fashionista, especially when the shifting fashion landscape ebbs and flows with fresh tidings of new drops, collabs and happenings on the daily.
 Let this ongoing column efface the noise and soothe out the fluff, so you’re left with only the latest and greatest that’s taking the realm of luxury fashion by storm.
-This month, we’re cosying up with Loro Piana and running high with a dose of On.
+This month, we’re feeling iconic with Versace and getting sparkly with Dior.

 Take off with Louis Vuitton and Lionel Messi